 |Food – eating out||$131|

 A grand total of $505USD for 30 days.
 That beats my previous one month living expense of $850 for a month in Mexico.
 I was taking note of what I spent every day, but I wasn’t keeping a running tally.
 I ate well and I wasn’t conscious of saving money.
 If I had of known how close I was to $500 I could have easily gone under that.
+The low cost of living is a big factor for why Chiang Mai is popular with digital nomads.

 [Studio apartment – Chiang Mai]